trunganhvu/trunganhvu.github.io/_pages/about.md

 🔬 I'm pursuing the role of a Solution Architect (SA) and an IT Mentor for students!

-📚 I am incredibly delighted to acquire valuable knowledge and explore the world.
+📚 I'm incredibly delighted to acquire valuable knowledge and explore the world.